-If you want a fun way to make some extra money, then mushroom farming might be a great solution to consider.
+If you want a fun way to make some extra money, mushroom farming might be a great solution to consider.
 It only takes a few weeks to get this venture going on a small scale, and the ongoing work you need to do is relatively minimal.
 Your operations can be as big or small as you want, but the spatial restrictions of your property will dictate how much you can develop.

 If you use a straw product for mushroom farming, then you need to chop it into short pieces.
 Place it in a large stockpot, and then boil it for about 30 minutes.
-Then remove it from the water and spread it out so that it can start cooling.
+Then, remove it from the water and spread it out so that it can start cooling.

-Incubation requires a temperature of 78°F or 25°C. You will want to place your bags on a shelving unit where no natural light can impact the growing process.
+Incubation requires a temperature of 78°F or 25°C. Place your bags on a shelving unit where no natural light can impact the growing process.
 Cover any windows or cracks that might contaminate the environment.
 Replace your light bulbs with darkroom lighting when you need to enter the environment to check on the spawn production.

-Once you see some tiny pinhead mushrooms near the holes in your bag, it is time to encourage the mushroom fruiting process.
+Once you see some tiny pinhead mushrooms near the holes in your bag, it’s time to encourage the mushroom fruiting process.
 You’ll need to increase the humidity levels in the room to at least 60%, while the temperature needs to be a couple of degrees cooler (about 70°F) to encourage this cycle.
 Lots of natural light is necessary for this step.

-If you need to force the spawn production into this stage, then move the bags into a cooler spot for the day before moving them back to your high humidity room.

-You’ll want to cut away the bag when you reach the fruiting stage with your production efforts so that growth can take place.
+If you need to force the spawn production into this stage, then move the bags into a cooler spot for the day before moving them back to your high-humidity room.
+Cut away the bag when you reach the fruiting stage with your production efforts so that growth can take place.

 A mushroom farm can be a lot of work.
 You must keep your light levels and temperature constant to produce the best possible results.

 This task also applies to the fruiting room when the mushrooms are ready to begin production.
-Remember never to touch the mushrooms until they are ready to harvest.
-You should only be in contact with the product when picking it because you could damage your crop otherwise.
+Remember never to touch the mushrooms until they’re ready to harvest.
+You should only be in contact with the product when picking it because you could damage your crop.

-Mushroom farming excels with oyster and shiitake varieties because they are can grow indoors You must have a dedication to the process, but it also doesn’t take up a lot of space.
+Mushroom farming excels with oyster and shiitake varieties because they can grow indoors.
+You must have dedication to the process, but it doesn’t have to take up a lot of space.

-Many part-time growers operate out of their basement.
-If you want a fast way to earn an extra income, then try a small scale mushroom farm following these steps.
+Many part-time growers operate out of their basements.
+If you want a fast way to earn some extra income, then try a small-scale mushroom farm following these steps.
 It could be quite a rewarding experience!
 If you’re ready to start your journey, we can start your LLC for free (+ state fee), helping keep your startup costs low.

-Oyster and shiitake mushrooms are the most profitable options in the modern mushroom industry.
-You can sell them for up to $12 per pound at retail and $6 at wholesale.What is the most profitable mushroom to grow?
+Oyster and shiitake mushrooms are often the most profitable options in the modern mushroom industry.
+You can sell them for up to $12 per pound retail and $6 wholesale.

-Mushroom farms can be profitable almost immediately.
-You only need a grow room of 100 square feet to make up to $15,000 per year with this small scale opportunity.Can I grow mushrooms from store-bought products?
+Mushroom farms can become profitable quickly.
+You only need a grow room of 100 square feet to make up to $15,000 per year with this small-scale opportunity.

 You can grow mushrooms from the stems of store-bought mushrooms.
 It can even produce a profitable crop faster since you’re using the mycelium that’s already on your preferred variety.